CirclesUBI/plumbing/trusting-multiple-accounts/README.md

 Inputs:

-    .txt file with a list of Circles account addresses (ca. ~500-1000) Private key of a Safe owner
+- `.txt` file with a list of Circles account addresses (ca. ~500-1000), one address per line in the file
+- Private key of a Safe owner

 ## Usage